neuronsimulator/nrn/docs/hoc/programming/gui/layout.rst

     Description:
-        This works around an error in box management during resize for complicated boxes involving panels with sliders, graphs, and/or :meth:`VBox.adjuster` .
+        This works around an error in box management during resize for complicated boxes involving panels with sliders, graphs, and/or :hoc:meth:`VBox.adjuster` .
         If the drawing of boxes does not work properly, this method can be called on the top level box (the one that owns the window) before mapping in order to force a recalculation of internal component request sizes during resize